connergdavis/secure-ubuntu-server/index.md

 ```

 ## Chapter 5: Email
-Setup outgoing mail server to Gmail account.
-Chapters after this one offer or require the ability to send mail.
+Allow the server to send email logs securely to Gmail.

 *Note: Email requires an open port specified in [Chapter 3: Firewall](#chapter-3-firewall).*